Cardiac catheterization: Right heart catheterization (RHC)

-Implantation of a CardioMEMS is done during a right heart catheterization.
-This device is implanted into the pulmonary artery to permit real-time measurement of the pulmonary artery pressure over time.

 Coronary catheterization

 Coronary catheterization is an invasive process and comes with risks that include stroke, heart attack, and death.
 Like any procedure, the benefits should outweigh the risks and so this procedure is reserved for those with symptoms of serious heart diseases and is never used for screening purposes.
 Other, non-invasive tests are better used when the diagnosis or certainty of the diagnosis is not as clear.

 Indications for cardiac catheterization include the following: